 No, you still need IRB review.
 Exempt is a category of human subject research defined by Federal regulations and CUNY policies and procedures.
 Only the IRB can determine if a research project fits one of the exceptions in the “Exemptions” category.
 As long as your activity is considered human subject research, it needs to be submitted to the IRB.
 Please note that as of December 1, 2009, the exemption rules have changed.
 All exempt applications will receive a three-year IRB approval.
 Before IRB approval expires, the PI should submit an exempt continuing review form.
 See CUNY Research Compliance website for details.

 It depends on what type of data is being collected and whether or not there is identifiable information.
-If the data is available to the general public without restriction, the research can be considered for exempt review.
+If the data is available to the general public without restriction or de-identified, then HRPP/IRB review is not required.
 If access is limited, for example to persons with certain qualifications, to persons who pay a fee, or requires some sort of data use agreement to access the data the research may require expedited or full board review.

-Please note if the collaborator is at an institution other than CUNY, the HRPP Office will request a copy of the approval letter from the external IRB.
+Please note in certain situations if the collaborator is at an institution other than CUNY, the HRPP Office will request a copy of the approval letter from the external IRB.
 UI IRB approval will be contingent upon receipt of the external institution’s IRB approval letter.

 Any human subjects research conducted at Baruch or by Baruch faculty, staff, employees or students must be reviewed and approved by the CUNY UI IRB.

 I will be conducting interviews that I will audio or videotape and later transcribe.
 Does my study qualify for Exempt Review?